labordynamicsinstitute/replicability-training/Instructions-PandP-Checks.md

 -   Open the link in (4) on openICPSR

+    -  If you need to find the openICPSR repository, use this link: [https://www.openicpsr.org/openicpsr/tenant/openicpsr/module/aea/reports](https://www.openicpsr.org/openicpsr/tenant/openicpsr/module/aea/reports)

 <!-- -->

 -   Open the form: [link here](https://docs.google.com/forms/d/e/1FAIpQLSfcc4JDJsHRHZpkdBuNwbjYusjIsbSTXK6pZyuUBC7HyUW8iQ/viewform?usp=pp_url)

--   Assess the repository, filling out the form as you go along
+-   Assess the openICPSR repository, filling out the form as you go along

     -   It is important that you enter the AEAREP and Manuscript numbers accurately.
 We suggest copying-and-pasting.

-    -  If you need to find a repository, use this link: [https://www.openicpsr.org/openicpsr/tenant/openicpsr/module/aea/reports](https://www.openicpsr.org/openicpsr/tenant/openicpsr/module/aea/reports)
 -   Submit the form.

 - Close the form after each issue, and open it again for the next one.

-- Navigate to the "PandP Docs" Google Drive folder [here](https://drive.google.com/drive/folders/1h5AiNQjlCTGPU3bICpqGoNqorzlc8yPb), locate the PDf with the manuscript number of the case you are working on, and download the file.
+- Navigate to the "PandP Docs" Google Drive folder [here](https://drive.google.com/drive/folders/1h5AiNQjlCTGPU3bICpqGoNqorzlc8yPb), locate the PDF with the manuscript number of the case you are working on, and download the file.
+This is the PDF version of the checklist form using the information you entered.

 In Jira:

 -   Move the issue forward by choosing "**Process PandP**" to status "*Submitted PandP Form*"
--   This indicates that you have completed the form
+    -   This indicates that you have completed the form.
--   Attach the PDF to the Jira ticket
+-   Attach the downloaded PDF to the Jira ticket.

 ## Step 2

-Once the form PDF has been added to the issue, you should return to the openICPSR repository.
+Once the form PDF has been added to the issue, you should first return to the openICPSR repository, and then come back to Jira.
 Depending on what's on the form, proceed to do one of the following:

 ### If the form has all "required" elements checked, you should "sign off":

+#### On openICPSR
-- Write a "Project communication log" entry
+- Write a "Project communication log" entry.
+After clicking on "+ add entry", copy the following to the relevant cell.
+Update AEAREP number accordingly.
     -   *Subject line:* AEAREP-xxx Data and Code Deposit for P&P submission accepted

     -   *Content*: Thank you for uploading your code and data.
 This deposit is accepted.
 No computational verification was conducted, only compliance with required metadata was checked.

+#### Back in Jira
--   Back in Jira, move it through the workflow
+- Move it through the workflow

     -   Choose "**Prepare for publication**"
         -   Resolution: *Evaluation only*